yufeizhao/yufeizhao.github.io/211/index.md

 You should not look up solutions to homework problems online (or offline).

-_Collaboration policy._ "Reasonable" collaboration is permitted, everyone must write their solutions individually and acknowledge their collaborators.
+_Collaboration policy._ Reasonable collaboration is permitted.
+Everyone must write their solutions individually and acknowledge their collaborators.

 _Late policy._ Late problem sets will not be accepted without a valid excuse such as illness